danivash/readMe/Local installation.md

 ### building

-To build a project, a part of which will be mounted in docker server, use:
+To build a project (one folder), a part of which will be mounted in docker server, use:
 ```bash
 npm run build
 ```